Shogun486/FaceDetector_AgePredictor/README.md

 see "clean" data in order to fully understand it; a simple IoU crop was able to boost this score considerably.

+## Conlusion
+All of the parts needed to detect a face and predict its age group are in place.
+We were able to parse through a public dataset contain several thousands of images, filtering them and only keeping images that are useful.
+A little thinking outside the box allowed us to to improve face-detection by using the IoU concept.
+Increasing the accuracy rate of a model is high dependednt on the data it reads and the attributes used to process that data.
+In this project, we were able to learn about key machine learning concepts and how to build a practial application that can be used as a prototype for retail environments and those that serve similar purposes.